 - If required by the provisional liquidator or liquidator, directors or officers must within 28 days of the appointment of the provisional liquidator or the date of the winding-up order submit to the provisional liquidator or liquidator a verified statement of company's affairs (s.
-190(1), (2), (3) CO) - Matters to be included - Particulars of the company's assets, debts and liabilities. - Names, addresses and occupations of its creditors, securities held by them, dates when the securities were respectively given. - Any other information as the provisional liquidator or liquidator may require.
+190(1), (2), (3) CWUMPO) - Matters to be included - Particulars of the company's assets, debts and liabilities. - Names, addresses and occupations of its creditors, securities held by them, dates when the securities were respectively given. - Any other information as the provisional liquidator or liquidator may require. - (s.
+190(1) CWUMPO) - Persons required to submit statement:- - persons who are or have been directors/officers - persons who were employees within one year

-(s.
-190(1) CO)